freeCodeCamp/guide/src/pages/git/git-rebase/index.md

 ---
 ## Git Rebase

-To rebase a branch in git is a way to move the entirety of a branch to another point in the tree.
+Rebasing a branch in Git is a way to move the entirety of a branch to another point in the tree.
 The simplest example is moving a branch further up in the tree.
 Say we have a branch that diverged from the master branch at point A:

             /o-----o---o--o-----o--------- branch
     --o-o--A--o---o---o---o----o--o-o-o--- master